-- 6.1 Windfalls have made an important contribution to meeting the city's housing growth over the last 18 years.
+- 6.1 Windfalls have made an important contribution to meeting the city's housing growth over the last 20 years.
 Windfall dwellings make a major contribution to net completions as they rarely involve the demolition of existing housing. - 6.2 Figures for new supply coming forward and for completions on windfall sites are not directly comparable on a year to year basis as there is usually a time lag between permission and completion.
 They are better considered as flows.
 Since 2001 the number of windfalls receiving detailed planning permission and the number of completions on windfall sites have been broadly similar although there were some large variations between new supply coming forward and completions taking place in individual years. - 6.3 There was a noticeable downturn in the number of windfall dwellings being granted detailed planning permission after 2005/6 although the numbers still remained reasonably high for the next year or two.
 This reduction reflected the country's worsening economic position and the difficulties this brought for the house building industry.
 This was, however, not unique to windfall sites as planning applications for housing development generally, with the exception of those for subsidised housing, saw a downturn after 2005/6. - 6.4 The drop off in new windfall supply began to impact on completions a couple of years later in 2008/9.
-Despite this windfall sites continued to make a substantial and important contribution to the provision of new housing. - 6.5 The market for apartments, particularly in the city centre, was particularly affected by the economic downturn.
+Despite this windfall sites continued to make a substantial and important contribution to the provision of new housing.
+There has been an increase in the supply but a reduction in completion of windfall dwellings in 2020/21, compared to recent years.
+However, rates are still considerably higher than the lowest recorded levels since 2001. - 6.5 The market for apartments, particularly in the city centre, was particularly affected by the economic downturn.
 Prior to 2007 a significant proportion of windfalls coming forward and being built had been apartments, many of which were in the city centre.
 The market was reluctant to provide apartments in the difficult economic climate during and this has had a significant impact on new windfall supply coming forward, however, market for apartments and the 'city living' concept has now been re-established.